rogercodina/regional_content/README.txt

 has the following features:

- * This module defines "Website regions" vocabulary, a block that allows users to change the region and a regional filter for views.
+ * This module defines "Website regions" vocabulary, a block that allows users to change the region and a regional filter for views and blocks.

  * When user reaches the web for first time, the user is redirected to a region given the country of their IP address and "Website regions" terms hierarchy.